UniversalDependencies/docs/_qpm/feat/Mood.md

     - *<b>Pýtyj</b> mó kanáta íšteš* "Ask me whatever you want"
     - *<b>Glǿdyj</b> kutrí dúmi!* "Look who is talking"

-- Prohibitive:
+- Deterring imperative:

-    - When`na / ne`precedes prohibitive verb forms:
+    - With `na / ne`:
         - *<b>Na dumíj</b> huzlý, še razbudíš déteso* "Do not speak loud, you will wake up the child"
         - *<b>Na izlizáj</b> na gulǽma póte samýj* "Do not go to a long journey alone"
         - *<b>Na baráj</b> čúzdy rábaty* "Do not touch other people's things"
         - *Zǿmij isazí i <b>na pytáj</b> ní kaná* "Take this and do not ask anything"
         - *Akú tí dávot nǽko, <b>na zimáj</b> go* "If they give you something, do not take it"

-    - When`namój / namójte` precedes infinitives:
+    - With `namój / namójte`:
         - *<b>Namójte kazavá</b> ní kutrómu* "Do not say [it] to anyone"
         - *<b>Namój nagadá</b> mlógo játo, da na astáne* "Do not cook a lot of food, so as not be left over"
         - *<b>Namój slušá</b> kaná tí kázavot drúzine* "Do not listen to what others tell you"